10 Ways How to Help an Alcoholic

-For truly difficult cases, an intervention may be required to firmly convince the alcoholic that they have a problem.
+For truly difficult cases, this may require an intervention to truly convince the alcoholic that they have a problem.

-One of the main reasons that alcohol addiction is so difficult to fight is that many people unintentionally enable alcoholics.
+One of the main reasons that alcoholism is so difficult to fight is that many people unintentionally enable alcoholics.

 - Make friends aware of the problem

 With awareness the conversations begins.
 By ignoring the issue alcoholics are more likely to continue to engage in habits and continue the cycle of alcoholism.